nickthename/nickthename.github.io/index.md

 [Controller Guide](guides/controllers.html) - A guide to the most commonly used controller types in competitive SSB64, going over their pros, cons, special attributes and where to buy them.

+[Character Resource Guide](guides/characters.html) - List of useful tutorials, combo videos, players, and vods for each character in Smash 64.

 [Guide to Learning DI](guides/learningdi.html) - A guide to DI techniques and how to practice/implement them.

-[DI Mechanics Guide](guides/dimechanics.html) - In-depth guide to the mechanics of DI in 64.
+[DI Mechanics Reference](guides/dimechanics.html) - In-depth guide to the mechanics of DI in 64.
 Discusses the importance of range, must-read for anyone working on controller mods.

 [Matchup Guide: Pika vs Fox](guides/pikafox.html) - An outline of both sides of the Pikachu vs Fox matchup